-It doesn't take long to get dehydrated when running in the heat, and if you're thirsty it’s already too late.
+It doesn't take long to get dehydrated when training in the heat, and if you're thirsty it’s already too late.

-Unless you have conditioned your body to consistently run in hot weather, you will not be able to maintain your pace, so keep an eye on your heart rate and listen to your body.
+Remember: Unless you have conditioned your body to consistently run in hot weather, you will not be able to maintain your usual training pace, so keep an eye on your heart rate and listen to your body.

 As the mercury rises, your body will begin to sweat earlier as you exert yourself.
 Your body contains about 60% fluid, with almost half of this residing in the muscle cells.
-During vigorous or prolonged exercise such as running, large quantities of water and electrolytes are lost through sweat, as the body promotes heat loss.
+During vigorous or prolonged exercise, large quantities of water and electrolytes are lost through sweat, as the body promotes heat loss.
 Smaller quantities of water are also lost through breathing (respiration).

 Many clinical studies have been carried out to explore the effects of dehydration on exercise performance.
-At 2% water loss or more the following impacts have been observed:
+These studies show that at 2% water loss or more the following impacts have been observed:

 Dehydration can reduce exercise performance (speed and power output)